bshurikan/boot-toaster-nx/README.md

 Until you pick an image, each side shows a layout placeholder. **That side is not exported.** Nintendo's official logo is not included (trademark).
 Placeholders are preview-only.

-If you boot through Hekate `pkg3`/`fss0` (the usual setup), the full-screen Atmosphère/fusee splash never appears.
-The stock triangle still does - that is baked into `boot.kip` and cannot be replaced with an SD drop-in.

 For the full boot-order writeup, see [binkinator's Splash Screens blog](https://gbatemp.net/blogs/splash-screens.19288/).
 The app footer link **Boot screens explained** opens the same page.

 ## Use it